oneilstokeseqrm/graphrag-toolkit-1.0/docs/lexical-graph/indexing.md

 You can use [Amazon Bedrock batch inference](https://docs.aws.amazon.com/bedrock/latest/userguide/batch-inference.html) with the extract stage of the indexing process.
 See [Batch Extraction](./batch-extraction.md) for more details.

+#### Metadata filtering

+You can add metadata to source documents on ingest, and then use this metadata to filter documents during the extract and build stages.
+Source metadata is also used for metadata filtering when querying a lexical graph.
+See the [Metadata Filtering](./metadata-filtering.md) section for more details.

 #### Checkpoints